electrode-io/electrode-native/docs/getting-started/getting-started.md

 ###### Android:

 ```
-$ ern run-android --miniapps MovieDetailsApp --mainMiniAppName MovieListApp
+$ ern run-android --miniapps MovieDetailsMiniApp --mainMiniAppName MovieListMiniApp
 ```

 ###### iOS:

 ```
-$ ern run-ios --miniapps MovieDetailsApp --mainMiniAppName MovieListApp
+$ ern run-ios --miniapps MovieDetailsMiniApp --mainMiniAppName MovieListMiniApp
 ```
-The above command now includes the `MovieDetailsApp` inside the generated contianer.
+The above command now includes the `MovieDetailsMiniApp` inside the generated contianer.
 This is how easy it is to combine multiple MiniApps.
 Just by running an `ern` command.

 ### Implementing the NavigationApi on Android